 Style is always in the eye of the beholder, but Vibram has a unique style all its own.
 The toe shoe

 look is something that most runners either love or hate.
 The styling of the KSO EVO is a little more subdued than some of Vibram's other shoes.
 The colorways offered here a little bit more muted sticking with grays, blacks, and blues.
 Laces, albeit not traditional looking ones, make this shoe blend in a little bit more than Vibram shoes with straps or no laces at all.
-Overall, the slim footprint and svelte design looks quite flattering on most feet.
+Overall, the slim footprint and svelte design look quite flattering on most feet.

 Durability can be a major concern for minimal shoes.

-Using less material, can result in thin surfaces that are more prone to wear and tear.
+Using less material can result in thin surfaces that are more prone to wear and tear.
 The leading spot of concern on Vibram shoes is the toe pockets.
 While the outsole is extremely rugged and durable on the KSO EVO, the material used on the upper and toe pockets could be prone to durability issues.
 As stated above, these shoes aren't designed for extreme weather and running in those conditions could certainly hinder the durability.
 The treading on the outsole should wear in a reasonable amount of time after getting many many miles under your belt.

 Protection shouldn't be an issue on most types of terrain with these shoes.
 Where runners may experience issues is when going on more rugged terrain like trails or uneven pavement.
 Most medium-sized rocks and roots will be felt through the outsole of the KSO EVO.
 Runners with sensitive feet should take particular precaution when taking these shoes off-road.
 By no means are these designed to be rugged trail running shoes.
 Barefoot runners who are looking for something with more protection would be wise to check out other shoes from Vibram such as the Bikila EVO WP

 Responsiveness is a category where the KSO EVO particularly shines.
-WIth such a minimal construction, the runner will be able to achieve maximum connection with the running surface.
+With such a minimal construction, the runner will be able to achieve maximum connection with the running surface.
 This makes them some of the most responsive barefoot shoes available today.
-Experienced barefoot runners will appreciate this responsiveness and use it to maximive their running cadence and turnover.
+Experienced barefoot runners will appreciate this responsiveness and use it to maximise their running cadence and turnover.
 Those who are new to barefoot running will be pleasantly surprised at just how easy it can be to get this connection with the road and feel your feet naturally splayed out as nature intended.
 The responsiveness found here is easily on par with any of the best lightweight shoes

 on the market.